nomachinez/pidisplay/README.md

    * You can load a plugin multiple times by adding it multiple times in the main config file.
 Just make sure to name it something different.
 The options can be managed seperately as well (e.g., 2 tickers with different symbols and speeds)
    * To disable a plugin, remove it or comment it out in the main config.ini file.

-5. The settings in the main config.ini file are great for me and my [1360x768 7" screen](https://www.amazon.com/Eviciv-Portable-Monitor-Display-1024X600/dp/B07L6WT77H).
+5. The settings in the main config.ini file are great for my [1360x768 7" screen](https://www.amazon.com/Eviciv-Portable-Monitor-Display-1024X600/dp/B07L6WT77H).
 You may want to adjust them if your screen is different.
 There are many settings that can be overriden in here but the ones to look at first are:

 **(BE SURE to edit the main config.ini file, NOT the config.ini file in each plugin folder.
 It is there for your reference/documentation only and can/will be overritten when you upgrade)**
 - __Main config.ini__